rentziass/ionic_notification/README.md

     # https://apps.ionic.io/apps
     config.ionic_api_key = ENV["IONIC_API_KEY"]

+    # Your Ionic app name will be used for the notification
+    # title if none is provided.
+If you leave this undefined
+    # IonicNotification will use your Rails app name
+    config.ionic_app_name = "YourAppName"

     # ==> Configuration for the location of the API
     # Refer to the Ionic documentation for the correct location
     # Current documentation can be found here: